\"Writing.Com

 The Pilot: United States Marine Corps Captain Ben Fox: my dad

-My dad had military medals in his sock drawer and a wartime photo of him was on a shelf in his home office.
+My dad had military medals in his sock drawer.
+Some were from World War Two and others from the Korean conflict.
+There was a wartime photo of him on a shelf in his home office.
 A photo that he rarely talked about.
 We kids were nervous whenever he did.

 Like most everybody in our country at the time, Dad did not truly realize the dire straits into which the U.S. Marines had been plunged on the Korean peninsula.
 His squadron of prop driven fighters and dive bombers arrived in Korea to discover that besides bombing bridges and fuel depots, they were to launch strafing and napalm bombing runs.
 This was to provide close air-to-ground support for troops fighting in desperate hand-to-hand combat in sub-zero temperatures.
 In the macabre humor born among men facing death, one of his fellow flyers called this duty “crop dusting the harvests of Hell.”

-In later years, only after a snifter of Brandy or glass of Scotch, would Dad describe the hazards of flying in combat.
+A few times, only after a snifter of Brandy or glass of Scotch, would Dad describe the hazards of flying in combat.
 First was dodging through anti-aircraft explosions, then dropping to hilltop level on strafing and bombing runs.
 Runs so close to enemy troops that he could see the muzzle flashes from rifles and as he claimed, “Where I could tell which of them wore eyeglasses and which didn’t.”
-We knew he wasn’t exaggerating, because after a second Scotch he’d stare off over the horizon of the past, then quietly add, “Over the years I’ve named each one of those sorry S.O.B.s."
+We knew he wasn’t exaggerating, because after a second Scotch he’d stare off over the horizon of the past, and quietly add, “Over the years I’ve named each one of those sorry S.O.B.s."
 But when he’d set out for Korea Dad had a different view and expectations of that “forgotten war.”

 Most of the public was vaguely aware of an overseas war going on and newspaper reports about the troops would be published somewhere behind the ads for new Buicks and Frigidaire appliances.
 But Dad was lucky in a way.
-He was claimed by two towns as their ‘local boy’ at the front.
+He was claimed by two towns, half a continent apart, as their ‘local boy’ at the front.

-A picture ran in his Modesto, California, hometown newspaper and at the same time another photo appeared in the newspaper in Hutchinson, Kansas, where he had met and married Mom.
+A picture ran in his actual hometown newspaper in Modesto, California, but at the same time another photo appeared in the newspaper in Hutchinson, Kansas, where he had met and married Mom.
 But Mom hated both photographs, probably because Dad had just finished college and now had a wife and three kids to support on a Marine’s salary.
 Unlike much of the rest of the country, she fully understood this ‘policing action’ was an all-out shooting war.

 Dad, however, had a favorite of the two photographs.
 The photo in the Hutchinson paper showed him in his cockpit checking his instrument panel before taking off on a mission.
-The second, which was his favorite, had appeared in the Modesto paper showing him in his leather flying jacket and silk scarf, leaning against the tail of his warplane.
+The second, which he kept on the shelf in his office, appeared in the Modesto paper, showing him in his leather flying jacket and silk scarf, leaning against the tail of his warplane.
 This photo hung in his home office, and he rarely discussed it, especially around Mom.
 But one time I was privy to the story behind that photograph.

 “I wanted to stand in front of the plane, so as to get a photo of the famous ‘inverted gull wing’ of the Corsair.
 I also wanted a signal flag in the background; the fox flag, signaling my name.
 As the photographer jotted this down a Navy Chief, obviously unhappy at being assigned to a Marine Air Station, just exploded!